codeschool-projects/HTMLPortfolioProject/README.md

 # HTML Portfolio

 You'll create a personal web page to show off your work.
-We will test your HTML knowledge, and then it will be up to you to use CSS to style your own page and make it unique.
+We will test your HTML knowledge, and then it will be up to you to use CSS to style your page and make it unique.

 ## What You'll Build